prinsanity/rosterapp/README.md

 | **EDITORS** | Operational adjustment | • Modify assignments <br> • Balance workloads <br> • Add instructions |
 | **AGENTS** | Task execution | • Confirm receipt <br> • View Tasks <br> • Report completion |

+## Algorithm

+### Workflow Algorithm
+1. **Planning Role**:
+   - Creates a new project.
+   - Defines the table structure (columns/rows).
+   - Saves the project and sends it to the Editor.

+2. **Editor Role**:
+   - Receives the project from Planning.
+   - Makes updates to the project.
+   - Saves the updated project and sends it to the Viewer.

+3. **Viewer Role**:
+   - Views the finalized project sent by the Editor.

+4. **Permission Enforcement**:
+   - Access is restricted based on user roles using Django's `Group` system.

+---

 ### Software Development Process
 This project uses the **Waterfall Software Development Process**.